Universal Growth in Production Economies: Introduction

 Study of evolution naturally involves dynamics at the level of genes or species ({\em e.g.,} see \cite{Lotka10,Volterra28,GMM71,W78,Hofbauer98,akin,PNAS2:Chastain16062014,MPP15}).
 The Lotka-Volterra model \cite{Lotka10,Volterra28,W78} studies interdependence of animals and how they ``help'' or ``destroy'' each other based on their interactions and reproduction.
 There seems a high-level similarity between this model and ours, but the former may be thought of as a mechanism with a fixed splitting rule in our setting.

 \paragraph{Organization.} Section 2 formalizes our market model and class of mechanisms.
-In Section 3 we characterize growth w.r.t. general mechanisms.
-Trading post (TP) mechanism with proportional bid updates is defined in Section 4, and in Section 5 we analyze the growth under it and show that it is a universal mechanism.
-Section 6 analyzes inequality under TP, while Sections 7 and 8 further characterizes its various properties.
-We conclude with Gini index simulations in Section 9.
+The proportional response dynamic is defined in Section 3, and in Section 4 we analyze the growth under it and show that it is a universal mechanism.
+Section 5 analyzes inequality, while Sections 6 and 7 further characterizes its various properties.
+We conclude with Gini index simulations in Section 8.